kieran6roberts/TurncoatBrewery-js/README.md

 ## Getting Started

+For this project you will need to install node.js and mongodb on your machine.
 First clone the repo to your machine and install the project dependencies using
 ```
 npm install
 ```
 Then you will need to setup cloud storage for the store products.
-For this project I went with mongodb cloud available here ().
+For this project I went with [mongodb cloud](https://www.mongodb.com/cloud).

-Setup your cluster, then when ready you can populate the cluster by running the command
+First setup your cluster and then when ready connect it to the app by creating the `.env` file using the `.env.example` provided.
+In order to populate the cluster with products run the command
 ```
-node app/seed/product-seeder.js
+npm run seeder
 ```
-this will populate your cluster with the brewery products.

-Finally create a `.env` file at the root of the project using the `.env.example` file to connect the project to the cloud db.
 To build and run the app use
 ```
 npm run build-prod && npm run start-prod